hmrc/income-tax-mtd-changelog/README.md

 Existing API version v5.0 updated with the following changes.

 ##### Changed

-Update Retrieve a Self Assessment Tax Calculation `transitionProfit` fields to contain only integers from 0 to 99999999999:
+Update Retrieve a Self Assessment Tax Calculation `calculation` > `transitionProfit` fields to contain only integers from 0 to 99999999999:

 - `totalTaxableTransitionProfit`
 - `transitionProfitDetail.totalTransitionProfit`
 - `transitionProfitDetail.remainingBroughtForwardIncomeTaxLosses`
 - `transitionProfitDetail.broughtForwardIncomeTaxLossesUsed`
 - `transitionProfitDetail.transitionProfitsAfterIncomeTaxLossDeductions`

+This change applies only to the `TY 2024-5 or later` schema.

 ### 1 May 2024